-> The increasing demand for streaming services has led to passengers expecting both high-definition content and uninterrupted connectivity at their fingertips.
-Additionally, the widespread use of electronic devices, such as smartphones, tablets, and laptops has led to a new trend of inflight connectivity: airlines offering Wi-Fi connectivity to passengers that allow them to access inflight and other entertainment content on their personal devices.
+The increasing demand for streaming services led to passengers expecting both high-definition content and uninterrupted connectivity at their fingertips.
+Additionally, the widespread use of electronic devices, such as smartphones, tablets, and laptops, led to a new trend of inflight connectivity and airlines offering Wi-Fi connectivity to passengers to access inflight and other entertainment content on their personal devices.
 This is a positive step for both the airlines and their customers.
-However, the imposition of lockdown and restrictive COVID-19 prevention methods has also driven down the demand for retrofitting old aircraft with new inflight entertainment and connectivity (IFEC) technologies due to the slower than anticipated rate of recovery of passenger traffic.
+However, the imposition of lockdown and restrictive COVID-19 prevention methods drove down the demand for retrofitting old aircraft with new inflight entertainment and connectivity (IFEC) technologies due to the slower than the anticipated recovery rate of passenger traffic.

-Europe and Asia-Pacific are anticipated to be the worst hit in terms of international passenger traffic and revenues.
-This has resulted in airlines deferring or canceling their order book, which limits the scope of growth of the market in focus.
-Airlines have also resorted to premature fleet retirement to reduce operational costs.
-For instance, even after receiving USD 10.6 billion in government relief in April 2020, American Airlines still reported pandemic-related losses of about USD 70 million daily, resulting in the airline planning to retire all its A330-300, B757, B767, and E190 aircraft.
-Some airlines are also deferring or canceling their order book to sustain liquidity, thereby reducing the potential for both linefit and retrofit aspects of the market in focus during the forecast period.
+Europe and Asia-Pacific are expected to be the worst hit in terms of international passenger traffic and revenues.
+Thus, airlines are deferring or canceling their order book, limiting the scope of growth of the market.
+Airlines resorted to premature fleet retirement to reduce operational costs.
+For instance, even after receiving USD 10.6 billion in government relief in April 2020, American Airlines still reported pandemic-related losses of about USD 70 million daily, resulting in the airline planning to retire its A330-300, B757, B767, and E190 aircraft.
+Some airlines are also deferring or canceling their order book to sustain liquidity, reducing the potential for both linefit and retrofit aspects of the market during the forecast period.

 Scope of the Report

-Inflight entertainment (IFE) refers to the entertainment available to aircraft passengers, during a flight.
-In recent years, IFE has been expanded to include inflight connectivity (IFC) services, such as internet browsing, text messaging, cell phone usage (wherever permitted), and wireless streaming.
-Together, they constitute the inflight entertainment and connectivity (IFEC) systems.
+Inflight entertainment (IFE) refers to the entertainment available to aircraft passengers during a flight.
+In recent years, IFE has expanded to include inflight connectivity (IFC) services such as internet browsing, text messaging, cell phone usage (wherever permitted), and wireless streaming.
+They constitute the inflight entertainment and connectivity (IFEC) systems.

 The report also covers the market sizes and forecasts for the Inflight Entertainment and Connectivity Market across major regions.
 For each segment, the market sizing and forecasts have been done based on value (USD billion).